 My research and teaching activities often have some deep connections with what goes on “behind the scenes” of my professional life.
 For that reason, I engage in the following self-disclosures …

 Languages: In the past couple of decades my long-term fascination with mathematics quite surprisingly transformed into a profound curiosity about the world’s languages, both ancient and modern, whether major or otherwise.
 I have repeatedly listened to recorded lessons for more than three dozen of them (all 33 in the Language/30 series plus Afrikaans, Ukrainian, Armenian, Zulu, Tibetan, and Mayan).
-Yet I have absolutely no gift for mastering any language: I can only just barely get by in Spanish, become totally tongue-tied in German, and cannot render a single word of French intelligible to a native speaker – the last disability despite being one quarter Québecois and having had in-laws born in France!
+Yet I have absolutely no gift for mastering any language: I can only just barely get by in Spanish, become totally tongue-tied in German, and cannot render a single word of French intelligible to a native speaker – the last disability despite being one quarter Québecois and having been exposed to the conversations of in-laws born in France!
 All the latter merely means is my horrid mispronunciations do not sound right even to me!

 Art & Artifact: A visit to a new city, whether in the US or abroad, is not considered complete without time spent in its major museums.
 I like art of all kinds, but have a special affinity for Classical Chinese painting (especially Southern Sung landscape), Islamic architecture (oh, Mogul India!), Persian miniatures, Japanese netsuke and Ukiyo-e prints, El Greco, Goya, and Van Gogh, plus virtually all contemporary painting, sculpture, and architecture (the stranger the better).
 Apropos of the latter, I have done some modern pieces of my own, most notably several “kinetic container” sculptures made entirely of found objects (a.k.a. “junk art”) that have some allusive affinity with the work of Joseph Cornell, only not as good.